beemesh/beemesh.io/README.md

 ## Overview
-BeeMesh combines zero trust data centric security with peer to peer concepts.
+BeeMesh combines zero trust security with peer to peer concepts.
 Decentralized processing, service based meshing and ad-hoc storage are current and foreseeable requirements of towards evolution.
-This requires data-centric security based on cryptography and policies.
+This requires policies based on authentication and cryptography.

 ## Problem Statement